 With the Bank of England’s previous rate increases and the uncertain market, fixing your mortgage remains a prudent choice in 2024.
 The choice between short-term (1 or 2 years) or longer-term fixes (3 to 5 years) hinges on your personal outlook and the now more available 3-year fixed rate.
 Consult a mortgage advisor to explore the most suitable fixing term for your situation in the current market dynamics.

 Our professional opinion on whether you choose a 2-year or 5-year fixed rate deal

-As an established company of 40 years, we have experience in the rise and fall of interest rates over a recession.
-At the beginning of a recession, it can be wise and beneficial to consider fixed rates for a longer term of 5 years.
-However what you don’t want to do is fix your rate for too long as interest rates start to drop towards the end of the recession.
+As an established company of 40 years, we have a lot of experience in the rise and fall of interest rates.
+At the beginning of an economical downturn, it can be wise and beneficial to consider fixed rates for a longer term of 5 years.
+However what you don’t want to do is fix your rate for too long as interest rates start to drop towards the end of the downturn.
 Talk to one of our experienced expert mortgage advisors who be able to give advice and guidance on whether you should fix your mortgage for 2 years or 5 years. – Steve Roberts (YesCanDo Money CEO)